IcaliaLabs/guides/design/FREEZE_EMAIL_TEMPLATE_V2.md

 * Scope Freeze
 * Statement of work

-This 3 documents describe the scope for your MVP(Minumum Viable Product) from a design and functionality perspective, and which will allow us start making your idea come true.
+These 3 documents describe the scope for your MVP(Minumum Viable Product) from a design and functionality perspective, and will allow us start making your idea come true.

-There is no rush on the signature, take a breath, talk to your team, give it for a last spin and whenever you are ready we will be happy to start.
+There is no rush in signing this document.
+Take a breath, talk to your team, take it for a last spin and, whenever you are ready, we will be happy to start.

 We'll be at your service in case you need anything else or if you have questions or comments regarding this.

-Again, thanks for the time and effort you put on this 2 weeks.
+Again, thanks for the time and effort you put on these 2 weeks.

 Best,